-In accordance with the Company's Articles of Association, the Financial Reporting Council's UK Corporate Governance Code and the Listing Rules of the Financial Conduct Authority, all Directors will retire at the AGM and being eligible, will offer themselves for re-election.
+Biographical information on the Directors is shown on page 49.
+The terms of the Directors' appointment and replacement are set out in the Corporate Governance Statement.
+In accordance with corporate governance best practice all Directors will retire at every AGM of the Company, and being eligible, will offer themselves for re-election.
 As all Directors have acted in the interest of the Company throughout the period of their appointment and demonstrated commitment to their roles, the Board recommends they be re-elected at the AGM.